ehmoussi/code_aster/doc/devguide/recommendations.rst

   Temporarly one can use ``POUTRE = ListFact(POUTRE)`` not to change the code and let ``POUTRE.List_F()`` with a dummy ``.List_F()`` function that does nothing.

-- Usage of logical units: See :mod:`code_aster.RunManager.LogicalUnit`.
+- Usage of logical units: See :mod:`code_aster.Helpers.LogicalUnit`.

 - Additional results (**CO()** objects):